newcomer233/embed_work/README.md

 ####  PAJ7620U2 (I2C-3)
 - `VCC` → 3.3V / 5V
 - `GND` → GND
-- `SCL` → I2C-3 SCL （需设备树启用）
+- `SCL` → I2C-3 SCL
 - `SDA` → I2C-3 SDA
 - `INT` → GPIO 12

-> ⚠ I2C-3 is not enabled by default on Raspberry Pi.
+> I2C-3 is not enabled by default on Raspberry Pi.
 You may need to configure it using a device tree overlay or software I2C.

 ####  MAX7219 (SPI0.0)
 - `VCC` → 5V